WHAT IS AVIAN INFLUENZA?

 Control the rodent and fly populations in the chicken yard.

-Avoid visiting other chicken yards, farms, poultry shows, ag fairs, chicken swaps, auctions or other places live birds are found during a crisis.
+Avoid visiting high risk areas such as other chicken yards, farms, poultry shows, ag fairs, chicken swaps, auctions or other places live birds are found.
+If avoidance is impossible, clean and disinfect as indicated below.

 CLEAN & DISINFECT Any potential carriers entering the chicken yard from high risk areas should be cleaned & equipment, disinfected.
 Require visitors to change clothing and wear disposable shoe covers and wash hands before entering the yard.
 Change your clothes, wear clean shoes & wash hands when returning home from high risk areas.